What is Lactose Intolerance?

 .Goat milk/Oat milk/Almond milk/Coconut milk/Rice milk can all be used as substitutes.

 Anecdotal evidence from raw milk drinkers suggests that many people who cannot tolerate pasteurized milk have no trouble drinking raw milk.
 Research, however, indicates that truly lactose intolerant individuals do not experience any benefit from drinking raw milk over pasteurized milk.
-Some feel this suggests that while many people believe
+Some feel this suggests that while many people believe themselves to be lactose intolerant, there are only a small percentage of people who are truly lactose intolerant from a clinical perspective.

 .Cheese is a great source of calcium and vitamin K2 and low in lactose.
 One ounce of hard cheese contains about 1/3rd RDA for calcium, and